svalat/homelinux/README.md

 	hl install github/svalat/svUnitTest  # from github repos, use last release hl install urls/htop                 # Use from packages/urls.lst

+	#for non HL packages (gentooo, github...) you can provide some deps
+	#infos and conf options into homelinux/packages/quickpackages/, see examples.

 	#you can force the vesion to install with
 	hl install htop=4.8   #exact version
 	hl install htop<4.8   #less than